btch/bazarr-qc/README.md

 ## ⚙️ How It Works

-When Bazarr downloads a subtitle, `postprocess.sh` is executed via the post-processing hook.
+When Bazarr downloads a subtitle, `bazarr-qc.py` is executed via the post-processing hook.
 It:

 1. Exports subtitle metadata (IDs, language, file path).
-2. Runs `extract_sync_offsets.py` with that context.
-3. The Python script:
+2. The Python script:
    - Reads Bazarr's SQLite DB for offset info.
-   - Detects language of downloaded file (optional) and checks against bazarr if its correct.
+   - Detects language of downloaded file (optional) and checks against bazarr if its correct, if not; blacklist.
    - If an offset of more than ±5 seconds is found, blacklists the subtitle using Bazarr's API and start a new search.

 ---

 ## 🔧 Setup

-Place all files in /bazarr/config/
+Place file in /bazarr/config/
->postprocess.sh

->extract_sync_offsets.py
+>bazarr-qc.py

 In Bazarr settings: